-Canadian Prime Minister Justin Trudeau and wife to separate
+Canadian Prime Minister Justin Trudeau and his wife announce their separation

 TORONTO (AP) — Canadian Prime Minister Justin Trudeau and his wife, Sophie Gregoire Trudeau, announced Wednesday that they are separating after 18 years of marriage.

 The two said in statements posted on Instagram that they made the decision after “many meaningful and difficult conversations.”

-A statement from the prime minister’s office said both have signed a legal separation agreement.
+A statement from the prime minister’s office said they both have signed a legal separation agreement.

+Trudeau, the 51-year-old scion of one of Canada’s most famous politicians, was sworn into office in 2015.
+Sophie Trudeau is a former model and TV host.
+The couple were married in 2005.
+Together, they brought star power to the prime minister’s office and appeared in the pages of Vogue magazine.

+“As always, we remain a close family with deep love and respect for each other and for everything we have built and will continue to build,” the two said on Instagram.

+The first lady has played a less visible role in recent years, rarely traveling with the prime minister on official trips.
+The two were seen together publicly at Canada Day events in Ottawa last month.

-“They remain a close family and Sophie and the prime minister are focused on raising their kids in a safe, loving and collaborative environment,” the statement from his office said.
+“They remain a close family, and Sophie and the prime minister are focused on raising their kids in a safe, loving and collaborative environment,” the statement from Trudeau’s office said.
 “The family will be together on vacation, beginning next week.”

 His office requested respect for their privacy.